ellakatherinee/Project1-ELK-Stack/README.md

 ### Using Playbook

-In order to use the playbook, you will need to have an Ansible control node already configured.
+In order to use the playbook, you will need to have an [Ansible](https://github.com/ellakatherinee/super-duper-guacamole/blob/main/Linux/ansible) control node already configured.
 Assuming you have such a control node provisioned.

 SSH into the control node and follow the steps below:

 * Copy the .yml files to `/etc/ansible` directory
-* Update the hosts  file to be as follows.
+* Update the [Hosts](https://github.com/ellakatherinee/super-duper-guacamole/blob/main/Linux/hosts) file to be as follows.
 This will assign the VM servers to their server groups for the Ansible Playbooks

 ```
      [webservers]
-       10.0.0.5
+       10.0.0.8
-       10.0.0.6
+       10.0.0.9
-       10.0.0.7
+       10.0.0.10
      [elkservers]
        10.1.0.4
 ```
-* To configure ELK, Filebeat,and Metricbeat run the following commands:
+* To configure ELK, Filebeat, and Metricbeat run the following commands:
 ```
 cd /etc/ansible
 ansible-playbook elk-playbook.yml
 ansible-playbook filebeat-playbook.yml
 ansible-playbook metricbeat-playbook.yml
 ````
-* Lastly, if configured correctly navigate to: `curl http://10.0.0.8:5601` this is Kibana's web address.
+* Lastly, if configured correctly navigate to: `curl http://10.0.0.8:5601` this is Kibana's web address